-Click Next and step 4 of the Presentation Wizard appears allowing you to enter information about your company and the presentation you are creating.

-Click Next and step 5 of the Presentation Wizard appears showing a preview of what your presentation will look like (Figure 161).
+Click Next.
+In step 5, the Presentation Wizard shows a preview of what your presentation will look like (Figure 161).
 If the preview does not appear, select Preview.

 If you want to create a summary of your presentation, select Create summary.